-UGA animal vaccine may slow deadly spread of Chagas diseaseFebruary 16th, 2012 in Diseases, Conditions, Syndromes /
+UGA animal vaccine may slow deadly spread of Chagas diseaseFebruary 16, 2012 by James E. Hataway in Medicine & Health / Diseases, Conditions, Syndromes

 Chagas disease is the single most common cause of congestive heart failure and sudden death in the world.
 The devastating parasitic infection affects millions of people throughout Central and South America.
 But as global travel increases, it's becoming a greater threat in the United States and Europe as well.